What is the NERCIP?

 Where is NERCIP based?

 The programme is based at The James Cook University Hospital in Middlesbrough.
 Audiology assessment and rehabilitation occurs mainly James Cook, but also at other NHS hospitals in the North East region.
 Surgery takes place at both James Cook and at the freeman Hospital in Newcastle.
-For children, specialist speech and language and educational assessments and therapy typically take place at the child’s home and/or school.
+For children, specialist speech and language and educational assessments and therapy typically take place virtually and/or at school.

 What area do we cover?